Financing the Physician Assistant Studies Program

 For information on the tuition payment process, please see When to Apply for Financial Assistance below.

 A table summarizing the costs is found below:

-*Costs for the 2020 and 2021 terms are estimated at this time based on current year tuition and projected expenses.
+*Costs for the 2025 term is estimated at this time based on current year tuition and projected expenses.

 The Student Loan Programs

 The Federal Stafford Student Loan Program